Shelby Doyle, AIA LEED AP, Assistant Professor of Architecture

 Master of Architecture: Erin Copeland, Jennifer Hakala, Chirag Khurana, Raymond Nurse, Christopher Perez, Wade Vollink, Tianling Xu

-Bachelor of Architecture: Jiayu Dong, Olivia Finan, Nicholas Loughrey, Caleb Scherf, Shelby Worth
+Bachelor of Architecture: Jiayu Dong, Olivia Finan, Nick Loughrey, Caleb Scherf, Shelby Worth

 Thank you to the Des Moines City Development Center for their help in navigating zoning and permitting, the Des Moines Fire Department Fire Prevention Bureau for meeting with us regarding fire safety, and the State Historic Preservation Office of Iowa for their review of the project for historic tax credit approval.
 Thank you also to the Raker Rhodes for their collaboration and structural engineering calculations.
 Thank you to the Des Moines Social Club for the opportunity to bring this project to fruition.